ngmor/diffusion_policy/README.md

 #### Parameters
 - `checkpoint_path` - required, Checkpoint file (`.ckpt`) that contains model weights and config info.
 - `num_inference_diffusion_timesteps` - Number of timesteps the diffusion model uses for inference.
 Overrides only accepted if a DDIM noise scheduler is used.
+- `num_actions_taken` - Number of actions taken based on an inference before a new inference is used.
+Min is 0 (inferences occur continously).
+Max is the prediction horizon of the model.
+This is dynamically settable at runtime through the ROS 2 parameter CLI.
 - `use_residuals` - If true, residuals are used.
-That is, the published action is the predicted action minus the actual current value for that action (from external sources)
+That is, the published action is the predicted action minus the actual current value for that action (from external sources).
+This is dynamically settable at runtime through the ROS 2 parameter CLI.
+- `output_override_type` - some old models were trained before the output type was included in the name of the task.
+This is a workaround to manually specify the action type ("output_force" or "output_position") with a parameter.

 #### Publishers
 - `/model_details` (std_msgs/msg/String) - carries YAML formatted data about the model that is currently loaded.
+- Model outputs - switches between `/omnid1/delta/additional_force` if model output is force and `/omnid1/delta/desired_position` if the output is position.
+Output of base twist is not yet supported.
 #### Subscribers
 - `/omnid1/joint/joint_states` (sensor_msgs/msg/JointState) - joint states for use with action residuals
 - Model inputs - subscribers are dynamically created for this data based on the model configuration.